 - They cover the wrapping cost: Car wrap businesses cover the cost of applying and removing the car wraps.
 If they ask you to pay or say they’ll reimburse you, look for another company.

 - They have minimum requirements: Shady companies don’t care what model your car is or if you have a bad driving record.
 They just want your money.
-Legitimate companies will ask about your car’s make, model, year, and your driving history before accepting you.
+Legit car wrap advertising jobs mean that the company will ask about your car’s make, model, year and your driving history before accepting you.

 - You must have car insurance: To drive with the reputable companies, you’ll need to show proof of car insurance coverage.

 - They have a customer service line: If you have questions or run into problems during a campaign, you should be able to contact the company and talk to a real person.